cnsk7392/Telegram-Members-Adder-Scraper-Spammer-Cloner-ManyMore2025/README.md

 - **API Management:** Create your API ID and HASH effortlessly.
 - **Account Health Checks:** Use our Ban-Checker and Spam-Checker to ensure your accounts are valid and ready for action.
 - **Reporting Made Easy:** Report any members, groups, or channels with customizable comments.
+- **Unspam and Unfreeze Accounts:** Remove any limitations from your accounts with ease!
 - **And Much More Coming Soon!**
 **All tasks can be executed by selected accounts or all accounts simultaneously!**
 Experience the future of Telegram automation today!